Hauling Like A Brooligan

 Post Production: Digital workprint, negative cut to conform.
 Music by Alan Parker (formerly of Blue Mink).
 Sound mixed in stereo.
 Scanned from the negative in February 1998 to create two broadcast masters, a 4:3 and a 16:9.

-Transmission: Despite the growing uptake of widescreen TVs, ITV opted to broadcast the 4:3 version.
-This version was used as the master for all international sales and the 16:9 was shelved.
+Transmission: wary of the uptake of widescreen TV, ITV opted to broadcast the 4:3 version.
+This version was then used as the master for all international sales and the 16:9 was shelved.

 DVD: Revelation Films licensed a DVD release in 2004.
 I pushed for the 16:9 and was assured it was in hand, but was disappointed to see the 4:3 master had again been used as the source.
 I was told that sales agents Southern Star had been unwilling to do technical checks on the widescreen transfer, which remains unreleased to this day.